 - durable, breathable, comfortable, and bright sports and youth clothing;

-- military uniforms and equipment such as long-lasting camouflage uniforms for special forces and field units, as well as high-strength protective coatings, including body armour and weapon covers;
+- military uniforms and equipment such as long-lasting camouflage uniforms for special forces and field units, as well as high-strength protective coatings, including body armor and weapon covers;

 - hunting and fishing clothing and equipment such as durable camouflage with water-repellent properties, scabbards and covers;